Chisom83/Northwind_project/README.md

 After SQL analysis,the data was imported into Power BI for visualization and reporting.
 - Data Transformation:

      - After importing the dataset, the Transform option was selected to make necessary corrections.

      - Column header were updated and replaced using the "Use First Row as Headers" option in the Power Query Editor

      - Unnecessary columns were deleted to streamline the dataset.

-- The Category and Employment tables were hidden as they were not relevant for the analysis
+     - The Category and Employment tables were hidden as they were not relevant for this analysis

      - Changes were applied by clicking "Close & Apply."

 - Data Modeling:

      - I switched to report view to verify the data connections and made necessary adjustments to ensure proper relationship between tables.

      - Calendar table was created and connected to the fact table to support time-based analysis.

 - Visualization

-- Interactive  visualization were designed to highlight key insight, measures and calculated columns were created to enhance the dashboard.
+     - Interactive  visuals were designed to highlight key insight,also measures and calculated columns were created to enhance the dashboard.

 ### KPIs Measures Created